BenLambright/Middle-English-to-Modern-English-NMT/README.md

 * train.pde - My PDE train data.

+* train.xlsx - The spreadsheet of the glossed translations of train data.

 * utils.py - Extra code for the German translator.

 * utils3.py - Nearly the same extra code but different save files for the ME translator.